DeweyHammers/fallen-wolves-prototype/README.md

 # README

-This is the prototype for the Faleen Wolves Guild using Ruby on Rails framework
+This is the prototype for the Fallen Wolves Guild using Ruby on Rails framework